 Sekiya: Yes, it's important to look at your country, its nature, culture, and history from the outside

-Kono: Sekiya-san is also looking at Japan from the outside, so he has the same sensibilities as me, and has made his business successful through inbound tourism.
-Going overseas isn't just about becoming a world-class athlete; it's also about becoming an adult who broadens his perspective by looking in from the outside.
+Kono: Sekiya-san, you've also seen Japan from the outside, so you have the same perspective as me, and you've succeeded in business with inbound tourism.
+Going abroad isn't just about becoming a world-class athlete; it's also about becoming an adult who broadens their horizons by seeing things from the outside.

-We both love skiing, so we went overseas, came back, and made skiing our livelihood.
-As I approach 40, I think it's actually quite okay if you pursue what you love (laughs).
-Sekiya-san, do you have a vision for five or ten years from now?
+We both loved skiing, so we went abroad, came back, and now we're making a living from skiing.
+As I approach 40, I realize that if you pursue what you love, you'll be fine (laughs).
+Sekiya-san, do you have a vision for 5 or 10 years from now?

 Kono, who has extensive experience in filming, makes turns at the ideal timing and in the ideal place

-Sekiya: I'd like to continue working as a private guide for inbound tourists.
-Communicating the nature and culture of my hometown is fun and rewarding work.
-I'd also like to operate my own travel agency.
-I'd love to handle everything from arranging accommodations to bookings, but the COVID-19 pandemic has completely changed the situation, so I'm currently at a standstill.
-Anyway, my goal, as I mentioned earlier, is to give back to local businesses.
-Now that
+Sekiya: I want to continue doing private guiding for inbound tourists for a long time to come.
+I think it's fun and rewarding work to share the nature and culture of my hometown.
+Furthermore, I'd like to start my own travel agency.
+I want to handle everything from arranging accommodations to booking, but the situation has changed drastically because of COVID-19, so I feel like I'm at a standstill right now.
+Anyway, what I'm aiming for is what I mentioned earlier, to give back to local businesses.
+Now that I

-I'm a parent, I want to create opportunities for Japanese children to enjoy skiing.
-I'm currently offering freeride clinics for adults, and I'd like to offer a junior version of that, a place to share the joys of freeriding.
-Skiing isn't just about competition and the basics.
-I hope to convey the joy of freeskiing to the next generation of skiers, showing them that they can ski freely.
-Speaking
+'m a parent myself, I've come to want to create opportunities for Japanese children to enjoy skiing as well.
+Right now I'm running a freeride clinic, which is a lesson for adults, but I'd like to create a junior version of that, a place to teach the joy of freeriding.
+Skiing isn't just about competition or the basics.
+I hope I can convey the joy of freeskiing to the generation that will carry on the tradition of skiing, letting them know that it's okay to ski freely.
+Speaking for

-of myself, I never get bored of skiing, so I'll probably keep doing it until my body can't move anymore.
-Equipment is constantly improving, too.
-Speaking of which, Katsu, you've been snowboarding a lot lately, haven't you?
-You're getting pretty good at it.
+myself, I never get tired of skiing, so I'll probably continue skiing until my body can no longer move.
+The equipment keeps getting better and better, too.
+By the way, Katsu, you've been doing a lot of snowboarding lately, haven't you?
+You've gotten pretty good at it.

 Kono: When I ski privately, I snowboard by far more often.
 I wouldn't say it out loud, but if possible, I'd like to become a snowboarder (laughs).
 Part of it is that I have a lot of friends who are snowboarders, but I'm hooked.
 Snowboarding was the first time I was able to see skiing from the outside.
 I realized that it's important to see it from the outside, just like when I went to Austria at 15